sz-piotr/veryfine/docs/markdown/docs.md

 Use `.toThrow` to check if a value is a function that will throw when called.

 If you provide an error constructor as an argument, the type of the thrown error will be compared.
-If you provide an error instance as an argument the types will be compared and deep equality will be checked (the `stack` property is omitted when checking error deep equality).
+If you provide a string as a second argument the error message will be compared to that string.
+If you provide a regex as a second argument the error message will be tested against it.

 ```javascript
 import { expect } from 'veryfine'